Housing options for people with disability

-Housing SA and community housing providers can provide specialised rental houses for people with disability or medical needs.
-They generally do not provide any personal support, but help with housing and maintenance issues.
+The SA Housing Authority (SAHA) and community housing providers provide rental houses for people with disability or medical needs.
+Houses may include modifications such as accessible bathrooms and entrance ramps.

-Group homes and cluster housing
+Group homes and cluster housing with 24-hour support

-Cluster housing is where there are a number of houses on one site with access to 24-hour support usually through an internal communication system.
+Cluster housing is where there are a number of houses on one site with access to 24-hour support through an internal communication system.

 Supported residential facilities

-Services vary between SRFs but may include personal care, medication monitoring, meals, laundry and cleaning.
+Services may include personal care, medication monitoring, meals, laundry and cleaning.

 The Catalyst Foundation Seniors Information Service has more SRF information, advice and current vacancy listings.